Department Contact: email@example.com

 In general, applicants must meet the minimum requirements set by the Office of Research and Graduate Studies.
 Typically, accepted students have a 3.00 grade point average (based on a 4.00 scale) in undergraduate and any previous graduate work and/or have earned a combined minimum score of 1200 on the Graduate Record Examination (GRE).
 When English is not the applicants' native language, they also must take the Test of English as a Foreign Language (TOEFL) and score a minimum of 550.

 The Department of Biological Sciences offers tuition scholarships, teaching assistantships, and faculty research assistantships awarded on the basis of academic merit.
 Tuition scholarships are awarded for up to 10 credit hours each semester.
 Teaching assistantships provide stipends.
 Some students receive research assistantships as part of a faculty member's research grant, ranging in comparable amounts.
 In addition, summer research stipends will typically increase total stipends for teaching and research assistants.
 Financial aid is awarded on a rolling basis.
-To receive priority consideration, applicants must submit a completed application and all supporting documents, official transcripts, and GRE scores by March 1.
+To receive priority consideration, applicants must submit a completed application and all supporting documents, official transcripts (unoffical transcripts acceptable during the admission phase), and GRE scores by February 1.

 Deadlines for Admission